Copyright Act change shifts software rights

 If enacted, the Amendment Bill will have significant benefits for local contract software developers, says Clendons Barristers & Solicitors senior solicitor Guy Burgess, who is also trained as a programmer.

 Under the current rule, software developers have no rights to code developed for clients unless there is a contract in place saying otherwise.

 "If, over time, a project grows into valuable software, the contractor who wrote it may find he or she has no rights to it.
 Even if they wanted to release the project as open source software, that decision would be up to the client, who as commissioner of the software would be the owner," says Burgess.

 The change would remove a source of danger for local developers, he says.
 If the Bill is passed, there would be a transitional period, and existing contracts would not be affected by the change, says Burgess.

 But New Zealand Computer Society chief executive Paul Matthews says that the effect of the Bill should be minor in the professional software development process.

-His organisation recommends that a written agreement is always in place when work is commissioned, he says.
+His organization recommends that a written agreement is always in place when work is commissioned, he says.